 This bulb is super easy to connect to through any smartphone device, Amazon Alexa, or Google Assistant.
 You can control this bulb from anywhere you are connected to WiFi through your smartphone device.

 Set up is easy - screw in the SeaLight Smart bulb, download the Tuya Smart Life app, go to control settings, and pair with your Amazon Alexa or Google Assistant!

 You get two bulbs for only $29.99 on Amazon, and they come with a 12-month warranty as well as 24/7 customer support so you can buy in confidence.

 Energy-efficient, cheapest smart light on the market, 650 lumens, voice controlled via Google Assistant or Amazon Alexa, compatible with smart home platforms, very easy to install and set up, personalized lighting, smart controls, and 25,000 hour lifespan.

 Element hub is required and it's not the brightest light.

 If you’re looking for a cheap way to make your home “smarter”, Sengled’s Element bulbs are a great option.
 Setup is a breeze with this smart light, and the app allows you to customize brightness, color, on/off timer, and many more settings.
 It’s incredibly easy to use, and you’ll find it will take you just a few minutes to get your smart lighting system up and running once you have the hub set up.

-How does it connect?
-Once the light bulb is screwed in and turned on, simply go to your Sengled hub or other smart home (Zigbee, Wink, etc.) hub and let it search for the new device.
+Once the light bulb is screwed in and turned on, simply go to your Sengled hub or other smart home (Zigbee, Wink, etc.) hubs and let it search for the new device.
 It’s a matter of a minute or two and the bulb will be ready to go!

 These Wi-Fi lights are compatible with Amazon Echo and Alexa devices to take your home to the next level, but you can control your lights from anywhere with the app.
 Bulbs come in 50W and 60W equivalents and additional color options are available.